GoogleChrome/developer.chrome.com/site/en/docs/webstore/inline_installation/index.md

 These apps and extensions are still hosted in the Chrome Web Store, but users no longer have to leave your site to install them.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/iOr6LOVuZYykpCTpthlq.png", alt="Inline installation dialog", height="241", width="401" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/iOr6LOVuZYykpCTpthlq.png", alt="Inline installation dialog", height="241", width="401" %}

 When users install the app, they will see an installation confirmation dialog similar to the one pictured on right.
 Just like the